Danny Goodwin

 Danny Kay Goodwin (born September 2, 1953) is an American former professional baseball player.
 He played in Major League Baseball (MLB) as a first baseman and designated hitter from 1975 to 1982.
 He also played in the Nippon Professional Baseball league with the Nankai Hawks in 1986.
 Goodwin is the only baseball player to be drafted first overall in the Major League draft in two separate drafts.

 1971 and 1975 draft first overall pick

-Goodwin was initially drafted first overall by the Chicago White Sox in the 1971 Major League Baseball draft as a catcher straight out of Peoria Central High School.
-He chose, instead, to attend Southern University and A&M in Baton Rouge.
+Goodwin was originally drafted first overall by the Chicago White Sox in the 1971 Major League Baseball draft as a catcher straight out of Peoria High School.
+He was the initial first overall pick in MLB history not to sign with the team that selected him when he chose to accept a scholarship from Southern University instead because of his desire for a college education and the White Sox offering a lower-than-anticipated signing bonus estimated as between $50,000 and $80,000.

 He batted .394 with twenty home runs and 166 runs batted in for SUBR.
 In 1973, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 He was a three-time All-America, at the NAIA level his sophomore and junior years, and at the NCAA level his senior year, and was named the Sporting News 1975 College Player of the Year.
 Shortly afterwards, the California Angels selected him first overall pick in the 1975 Major League Baseball draft and signed him for a major league record $150,000.